blushingpenguin/Fluent.Net/README.md

 Packages
 --------

-Fluent.Net can also be installed from nuget.org.
+Fluent.Net can also be installed from [nuget.org](https://www.nuget.org/packages/Fluent.Net/).

-TODO: figure out how to automate build/upload to nuget.org
+Install with package manager:

+    Install-Package Fluent.Net

+or with nuget:

+    nuget install Fluent.Net

+Or with dotnet:

+    dotnet add package Fluent.Net

 Learn the FTL syntax